 Two famous Massachusetts islands are off the shores of Cape Cod: Nantucket and Martha’s Vineyard, along with a small string of islands known as the Elizabethan Islands.
 They make up Dukes County.

-A “Nantucket Sleigh Ride” mean a whaling boat was dragged on a dangerous ride in the ocean by a harpooned whale.
+A “Nantucket Sleigh Ride” meant a whaling boat was dragged on a dangerous ride in the ocean by a harpooned whale.